 OK sewists, I have a fab new and completely FREE pattern hack for the Cocoon Jacket.
 With a coupleÂ of simple adjustments, you too can be the Abominable Snowman.
 Ahem…. what I mean is that you too can convert your pattern into this snug Funnel Neck Cocoon Coat.
 I’ve worn this coat non-stop since I made itÂ andÂ especially love the way you can disappearÂ down into the funnel neck for the height of cosiness.

+For this coat, I cut a couple of sizes bigger than I usually wear, firstly to accommodate the thickness of the fur and secondly, so that I could comfortably wear a thick jumper underneath it.
 As the jacket sits originally, the front panels just meet at the front.
 However, I wanted more of a coat that would fastenÂ so, a little bit of overlap was needed.
 I have ditched the neckline notches and added some widthÂ to the front panels.
 The lefthand side (which accommodates the buttons) needs to be a little wider than the right.
 So add on 11cm to the width of the lefthand front top and front bottom pattern pieces, and 7cm to the righthand front top and bottom pattern pieces as shown in the diagram on the right.